CLOI ETF and CLOB ETF: Question and Answer

 How big is the CLO market?
 Who are the main participants?

-The global CLO market reached the $1T benchmark size in 2021.
-Assets under management were $875B for U.S. CLOs and €187B for European CLOs.
+The global CLO market is approximately $1.2 trillion in size.
 CLOs play a very important role in global financing markets and account for more than 60% of the leveraged loan market, a dynamic that leads to robust annual issuance.

 CLOs are issued and managed by asset managers.
 Ownership of CLOs varies by tranche.
 The least risky, senior-most tranches are mainly owned by insurance companies (which favor income-producing investments) as well as banks (which need high-quality capital to meet regulatory requirements).
 The equity tranche is the riskiest and offers potential upside and a degree of control.